nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 withReaderT :: (r' -> r) -> ReaderT r m a -> ReaderT r' m a
 ```

-In our case the environment transformation function `mapEnv :: r' -> r` is just replacing the environment altogether.
+In our case, the environment transformation function `mapEnv :: r' -> r` replaces the environment altogether.
 But since all our sub-API environments have their parent's environment embedded in them, we might be able to use `withReaderT` more effectively.
-Let's start by in-lining `runAppProject` in the `projectServer'` where it was used:
+Let's start by in-lining `runAppProject` in `projectServer'` where it was used:

 ```haskell
 projectServer' :: OrganizationId -> ServerT (NamedRoutes ProjectApi) AppAuthenticated